 I really feel like you're seeing a lot of the beginnings of it.

-So you've got CNN now reporting that FBI has the pictures of the suspects, which Alex believes to be the same ones, as if him coming on air and talking with Paul Joseph Watson has forced them to admit that they have the pictures from 4chan.
+So you've got CNN now reporting that FBI has the pictures of the suspect Alex believes to be the same ones as if him, coming on air and talking with Paul Joseph Watson, has forced them to admit that they have the pictures from 4chan.

 So the announcement that the FBI had a picture of the suspect absolutely has nothing to do with Alex's shameful coverage of these 4chan rumors.

-The news had already broken by the time Alex got on his little rant, and it was based on surveillance footage that had been reviewed from the Lord& Taylor outlet on Boylston Street, which showed a suspect dropping a bag at the location of the bombing.
+The news had already broken by the time Alex got on his little rant and it was based on surveillance footage that had been reviewed from the LORD AND Taylor outlet on Boylston Street, which showed a suspect dropping a bag at the location of the bombing.

 What separates this evidence from the quote-unquote evidence Alex is paddling is really the element of the person in the footage dropping off a backpack at the location of the bombing.

-That's a lot more compelling than, this guy looks like he's in the military, or the logo on his hat is weird.
+That's a lot more compelling than this guy looks like he's in the military or the logo on his hat is weird, right?

-This is another case of Alex just instinctually knowing how to lie about an evolving situation to make what's happening in the real world appear to support his fake one.
+This is another case of Alex just instinctually knowing how to lie about an evolving situation.

-In his alternate reality, he's just broken this thing wide open, thanks to completely inconclusive pictures his British friend found on 4chan.
+He's just broken this thing wide open thanks to completely inconclusive pictures his British friend found on 4chan.

 They've forced his hand.